 Honolulu Festivals and Events

-There’s always something going on in Honolulu, but the biggest and best festivals take place around summertime.
+There’s always an event or something going on in Honolulu, but the biggest and best festivals take place around summertime.
 You can make the most of your visit by scheduling it around a festival or cultural event.
 If you’re planning to come to Oahu between March and September, shoot to stay near Waikiki Beach and you’ll be right where the action is.
 (Beyond festivals, Waikiki hotels are close to plenty of other attractions — the Ala Wai Golf Course is close to the Sheraton Princess Hawaii, and Kapiolani Park and the Honolulu Zoo are right by Park Shore Waikiki and Aqua Lotus Honolulu:).

 Honolulu Festival (mid-March; free)